Antony-M1/django-production-setup/prod_docs/django-with-gunicorn-and-nginx.md

 sudo ufw allow 'Nginx Full'
 ```

-You should now be able to go to your server’s domain or IP address to view your application.
+We should now be able to go to our server’s domain or IP address to view our application.